georust/rinex/README.md

 `Sv` is tied to a `rinex::constellation` and comprises an 8 bit identification number.

-## Data payload

-The final layer of a record is what we are interested in.

-The data payload are described in the specific documentation pages down below, they vary for each RINEX file types.

-In any case, data is encapsulated in the `ComplexEnum` enum, which wraps:

-* "f32": unscaled float value
-* "f64": unscaled double precision
-* "str": string value
-* "u8": raw 8 bit value

-For example, to unwrap the actual data of a ComplexEnum::F32, one should call: `as_f32().unwrap()`.

-Refer to the `ComplexEnum` API and following detailed examples.

 ## Navigation Data

-Refer to related API and
 [Navigation Data documentation](https://github.com/gwbres/rinex/blob/main/doc/navigation.md)

 ## Observation Data

-Refer to related API and
 [Observation Data documentation](https://github.com/gwbres/rinex/blob/main/doc/observation.md)

 ## GNSS Time specific operations